-Ulf Evenas Shihan was born on 3 of November 1946 in Trollhattan, Sweden.
-His budo way began with a Kyokushin Karate but soon after, in 1968, he switched to Aikido which he studied under Carl Hansson in Gothenburg who had a background in Judo, Ju-Jitsu.
+Ulf Evenas Shihan was born on 3 November 1946 in Trollhattan, Sweden.
+His Budo way began with a Kyokushin Karate but soon after, in 1968, he switched to Aikido which he studied under Carl Hansson in Gothenburg who had a background in Judo, Ju-Jitsu.

 Takemusu Aikido preserves the old Aikido style that Morihiro Saito was taught by the O’Sensei.
-RIAI, for example, has a much bigger importance.
-RIAI, for those who do not know, is a relationship of a bokken, jo and taijutsu.
+RIAI, for example, has much bigger importance.
+RIAI, for those who do not know, is a relationship of Bokken, Jo and Taijutsu.
 Idea is to respect each equally and benefit in one while doing another.

-Ulf Evenas captured Morihiro Saito’s best time of Aikido development including bukiwaza of course.
+Ulf Evenas captured Morihiro Saito‘s best time of Aikido development including Buki Waza of course.
 In 1977 both of them + Bruce Klickstein came to Sweden to give a first Aikido Seminar in Scandinavia and this was a first Saito’s visit to Europe.
-Overall Ulf Evenas spent 29 years with Morihiro Saito and in 2001 (one year before the Saito’s passing) Evenas was promoted to 7th Dan and highest weapons teaching certificate in terms of Iwama Ryu while Aikikai approved his 7th Dan and a status of Shihan only in 2008.
-This did not happen with all the Iwama students and as a result Takemusu graduation was discontinued.
+Overall Ulf Evenas spent 29 years with Morihiro Saito and in 2001 (one year before the Saito’s passing) Evenas was promoted to 7th Dan and highest weapons teaching certificate in terms of Iwama Ryu.
+Aikikai approved his 7th Dan and a status of Shihan only seven years after.
+That never happened with all Iwama students and as a result, Takemusu graduation was discontinued.

 Shihan directs a Gothenburg Aikido Club which is the oldest Takemusu Iwama Aikido Club in Europe.
-He also is the leader of Scandinavian Iwama Takemusu Aikido clubs network, official representative of Saito Sensei in Europe and a member of Swedish Budo Federation.
+He is also a leader of Scandinavian Iwama Takemusu Aikido clubs network, an official representative of Saito Sensei in Europe and a member of the Swedish Budo Federation.
 Sensei gave more than 500 seminars around the world and is still active.
 He says that he is missing only Africa and Antarctica.